stevan/p5-B-MOP/README.md

 AST nodes.

 Currently we are handling around 33 of the 350 opcodes.
-Some of them have unexplored corner cases, but the code behavior is covered.
+Some of them have unexplored corner cases, but the core behavior is covered.

 ### Dependencies

 Perl 5.40 is currently the only supported version, and it has only been tested on an M2 Mac.

-> *NOTE*
-> It is possible that Perl will behave differently on other platforms,
+> *NOTE*: It is possible that Perl will behave differently on other platforms,
 > please let us know if that happens.

 Currently we only depends on core Perl modules.